agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ## First flavour - ∀

 The first flavour follows the classical approach found in many testing libraries.
-That is for any values from a set of generators, we will validate that a given invariant holds.
+That is, for any values from a set of generators, we will validate that a given invariant holds.

 Here is the `API` available when using a single `generator`

 `def for_all[A](description: String, ga: RandomContext ⇒ Generator[A])(f: A ⇒ Step): Step`

-Let's use an example to see how to use it!
+Let's look at an example to see how to use it!

 We want to enforce the following invariant `for any string, if we reverse it twice, it should yield the same value`.